 The company emerged from stealth to introduce its “microPlatforms” software designed for the embedded, IoT, connected device, and edge markets.

-Foundries.io’s platform allows for immediate installation of security update and bug fix patches and include app, kernel, services and firmware support.
-The company handles all aspects of the creating, testing and deployment of the updates.
+Foundries.io’s platform enables the immediate installation of security update and bug fix patches.
+It includes app, kernel, services and firmware support.
+The company handles all aspects of update creation, testing, and deployment.

 The microPlatforms software can run customer-specific services and apps in containers or natively.
 It uses Kubernetes as an orchestration layer to remotely manage product software from public or private cloud platforms on edge devices.
 The software uses standard enterprise tools including Kubernetes and Ansible.

 Because it’s cloud agnostic, companies can also plug into their current management platform — like AWS’ Greengrass platform.